-Although the need for explainability in AI systems has been long established during the MYCIN era, also known as the era of the expert systems \cite{preece2018stakeholders} \cite{puppe2012systematic}, the current drive for explainability has been motivated by recent governmental efforts from the European Union, United States (USA) \cite{bundy2017preparing}, and China \cite{mittelstadt2017transparent} which have identified AI and robotics as economic priorities.
+Although the need for explainability in AI systems has been long established during the MYCIN era, also known as the era of the expert systems \cite{preece2018stakeholders} \cite{puppe2012systematic}, the current drive for explainability has been motivated by recent governmental efforts from the European Union, United States (USA) \cite{bundy2017preparing}, and China \cite{mittelstadt2017transparent}, which have identified AI and robotics as economic priorities.
 The European Union's key recommendation is the right to explanation which is stressed by the General Data Protection Regulation (GDPR) \cite{carey2018data} \cite{anjomshoae2019explainable}.
 AI systems must explain their decisions, actions, or predictions for safety-critical applications to ensure transparency, explainability, and accountability \cite{mittelstadt2017transparent}.

-\subsection{What is Data-driven and Goal-driven XAI?}
+\subsection{What Is Data-driven And Goal-driven XAI?}

 In machine learning, explainability in data-driven AI is often linked to interpretability.
-According to \citet{biran2017explanation}, a particular system is interpretable if a human can understand its operations through explanation or introspection. \citet{choo2018visual}, for instance, described a deep learning neural network's (DNN) interpretability as determining the input attributes that account for output predictions.
+According to \citet{biran2017explanation}, a particular system is interpretable if a human can understand its operations through explanation or introspection. \citet{choo2018visual} describe a deep learning neural network's (DNN) interpretability as determining the input attributes that account for output predictions.
 Thus, data-driven XAI implies explaining the decision made by a machine learning "black-box" system, given input data \cite{guidotti2018survey}.
-The motivation to find out how available data contributes to a decision is an important aspect of this branch of XAI and whether the machine learning process can reliably replicate the same decision, given similar data and specific circumstances \cite{holzinger2017towards}.
+The motivation to discover how available data contributes to a decision is an important aspect of this branch of XAI and whether the machine learning process can reliably replicate the same decision, given similar data and specific circumstances \cite{holzinger2017towards}.